brainskev/Capstone-project-01/README.md

 ## ⭐️ Show your support <a name="support"></a>

-Give a  star  If you like this project.
+Give a ⭐️ If you like this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>